sah4ez/erp_vaadin_framework/README.md

 **CrossTable**:

 - add class `public abstract class CrossTable`, class with two inner `DataContainer`, where first container used for created rows and second container used for created columns;
-- add method `createData(String idFirst, String captionFirst, String idSecond, String captionSecond, String value)`, `idFirst, idSecond` - id property of entity, which use for generate query. `captionFirst, captionSecodn` - property of entity, which input in first column and headers other columns.
+- add method `createData(String idFirst, String captionFirst, String idSecond, String captionSecond, String value)`, `idFirst, idSecond` - idEntity property of entity, which use for generate query. `captionFirst, captionSecodn` - property of entity, which input in first column and headers other columns.
 And `valueProperty` - property elements from `firstContainer`.
 This method used data from two containers and create table.
 - add method `public abstract CellCondition getCell(Object idRow, Object idColumn)` that `return` data from DB for each cell in cross table;

 **Condition**: